Tools of the Technocracy: #3 Robots, IoT, Automation, Oh my!

 Build and maintain the “human economy”

 Robots & automation are going go displace an incredible amount of people in the best-case scenarios.
 The optimal strategy would be for people to work on establishing an economy for people instead of one against them.
-This doesn’t mean you shun progress, in fact developing efficient systems allows you to decide if the rewards can be shared with your community.
+This doesn’t mean you shun progress, in fact developing efficient systems allows you to share the gains with your community.